Lecture series: Rafael Vinoly

-Martin Clancy, Director at Rafael Vinoly, will talk about their design for the University of Manchester’s £60 million Graphene Engineering Innovation Centre.
+Martin Clancy, Director at Rafael Vinoly, will talk about their design for the University of Manchester’s £60 million Graphene Engineering Innovation Centre (GEIC).

 Prof Colin Bailey, deputy president and deputy vice-chancellor of the university, said Manchester led the world in graphene research and the new centre would be crucial for addressing up-scaling and infrastructure for the ultra-thin carbon’s future development.